By Roy Stevenson

 The only way around this is to continuously expand your writing outlets.
 Even when you’ve established a steady rapport with several magazines and media, get out there and find more outlets.

-The more outlets, the more you will get published!
+The more outlets, the more you'll get published!

-Entire books like Writer's Market are written that list potential markets for your articles.
-As a travel writer you need to use a variety of books as resources and build your own lists of sales leads, based on the genres and types of articles you write.
+Entire books like Writer's Market list potential markets for your articles.
+As a travel writer you need to use a variety of resources and build your own lists of sales leads, based on the genres and types of articles you write.

-And even though some magazines fold each year, there are also many new magazines that come on the market.
+And even though some magazines fold each year, many new magazines come on the market.
 It’s important to be aware of all the possibilities so you have a variety of outlets to place your articles.

-Here are 16 places where you can try and get published, starting at the top of the pile:
+Here are 16 places where you can get published:

 In-flight magazines are also at the top of the pile and have the advantages of prestige and (often) high pay.
 If you decide to pitch an in-flight, be sure to focus on stories about destinations along their travel routes.